Mac-Rsh/mr-library/README_EN.md

 1. Open the command line tool in the `mr-library` directory and run `python build.py -m` for menu configuration.

    ![Tool1](document/picture/readme/kconfig_main1.png)

-   Note: When the corresponding chip driver is added, `Device configure` and `Driver configure` will be displayed.
-   For `Driver configure` please refer to the documentation under `bsp`.

 2. Enter the menu by pressing the Enter key on `Device configure`, and configure the desired functions according to needs.